ELIMINATING FINANCIAL BARRIERS

 - HLF accepts requests from principals, teachers and social workers on behalf of students or their families.

-- The request must support a student’s basic personal needs, contribute to helping the student come to or stay in school, or support a student who wants to participate in a school activity where lack of funds would mean he or she could not participate.
+- The request must support a student’s basic personal needs, contribute to helping the student come to or stay in school, or allow a student to participate in a school activity they can’t otherwise afford.

 Emergency Funds and Subsidies Support